Metadrop/behat-contexts/README.md

    Halts test for a given amount of seconds.
 Useful when debugging tests with timing issues.
 Don't use this step in real tests.

 #### Configuration
-  Add DebugContext to your suite
+  Add DebugContext to your suite.

   This is an example when bootstrap directorty is in DRUPALROOT/sites/all/tests/behat/bootstrap.